Johnny Coen: Galway

 Coen first played for Galway at minor level in 2009.
 It was a successful year for the young Tribesmen as they reached the All-Ireland final.
-Kilkenny provided the opposition, however, Galway won by 2-15 to 2-11 giving Coen an All-Ireland Minor Hurling Championship medal.
+Kilkenny provided the opposition, however, Galway won by 2–15 to 2-11, giving Coen an All-Ireland Minor Hurling Championship medal.

-The following year Coen joined the county under-21 team.
-Once again Galway reached the All-Ireland final where Tipperary provided the opposition.
-That game ended in a rout as Tipp won by 5-22 to 0-12.
-In 2011, Coen was again a key member of the county Under 21 team which made up for the previous years defeat by winning the All-Ireland Under 21 Championship, defeating Dublin in the final.
+The following year, Coen joined the county under-21 team.
+Once again, Galway reached the All-Ireland final where Tipperary provided the opposition.
+That game ended in a rout as Tipp won by 5–22 to 0–12.
+In 2011, Coen was again a key member of the county Under 21 team which made up for the previous year's defeat by winning the All-Ireland Under 21 Championship, defeating Dublin in the final.

 Coen made his senior championship debut against Westmeath in the Leinster quarter-final in 2011.
 In 2012, Coen was part of the Galway team which won the Leinster Senior Hurling Championship for an historic first time, defeating Kilkenny in the final.
 Coen played at left-corner back in that final and was an ever present member of the Galway team which reached the All-Ireland Final that September.
-After an enthralling 2-13 to 0-19 draw in the All-Ireland Final, Galway suffered a heavy defeat to Kilkenny in the replay.
-Coen's performances throughout the 2012 Championship were widely regarded as outstanding and he was rewarded with the 2012 Young Hurler of the Year Award in October 2012.
+After an enthralling 2–13 to 0–19 draw in the All-Ireland Final, Galway suffered a heavy defeat to Kilkenny in the replay.
+Coen's performances throughout the 2012 Championship were widely regarded as outstanding, and he was rewarded with the 2012 Young Hurler of the Year Award in October 2012.